mahirsah1n/mahirsah1n/README.md

 ## 👋 About Me

 I'm a Computer Science student based in **Kraków, Poland**, originally from **Istanbul, Turkey**.
-I'm building myself into a serious AI & systems engineer — the kind who understands *why* code works, not just that it does.
+I'm building myself into a serious **AI & systems engineer** — the kind who understands *why* code works, not just that it does.
+No shortcuts, no copy-paste understanding.

 - 🎓 **Studying** → Computer Science, Krakow University of Economics (2025–2028)
 - 🎯 **Focus** → AI/ML foundations, backend engineering, Python-first development